September 2024

 Since I landed earlier, I decided to navigate the subway system independently, which is quite a maze.
 At one point, an older lady, who must have been in her late 90s and holding a cane, boarded the train.
 I was so impressed to see her choosing to take the train, a mode of transportation that requires more effort and independence, rather than opting for a more convenient option.
 Taking the train here requires extensive walking, at times, and navigating a very complex underground system.
 This moment indeed highlighted the inspiring resilience and independence of the Japanese people.

 As I reflect on the day, I can’t help but wonder about the cultural factors contributing to the vitality and longevity of the Japanese people.
 The early rises, light stimulating the body and mind, the long days, the long hours people work, and the longer years they spend working.
 This keeps a sense of purpose and goals to strive for.
-Could that be a reason why people here age well in Japan?
+Could that be a reason why people age well in Japan?
 Is it because they are challenged to stay awake longer and accomplish more?
 What can we learn from this cultural perspective on aging?
 The energy here is great.
 I’m thrilled about the more adventurous days ahead as we unite as a complete team tomorrow afternoon.
 I can’t wait to share more of these exciting experiences with my team.

 Daniel Z. Mansour, PharmD, AGSF, BCGP, FASCP

-MS Palliative Care Student
+MS Palliative Care Student, School of Graduate Studies

 Kanagawa Government Building